michiel249/VolvoPedalCommander/README.md

 ![PCB](https://github.com/michiel249/VolvoPedalCommander/blob/9f8943062a51efd226aa017b8f3bc35080b2ab93/PCB1.png)

 23-08-2023:
-Above picture was already updated yesterday evening after i spotted a missed wire when that was fixed and i was enjoying the new picture i saw a missed hooking up ground somewhere. but it was to late to fix it. today i heated my soldering iron up once more and connected what i thought must be the last thing and went on testing! quickly discoverd another connection i missed but at last it all worked out. i now have a working pcb.
+Above picture was already updated yesterday evening after i spotted a missed wire when that was fixed and i was enjoying the new picture i saw another missed one somewhere.. but it was to late to fix it. today i heated my soldering iron up once more and connected what i thought must be the last thing and went on testing! quickly discoverd another connection i missed but at last it all worked out. i now have a working pcb.

 i even took a drive around the block for the first time!